EDCD/EDMarketConnector/README.md

 * Flight log
   * Adds a record of your location, ship and cargo to a file that you can open in a text editor or a spreadsheet program such as Excel.
 Note: Don't edit, rename or move this file - take a copy if you wish to change it.

+* Cmdr statstics
+  * Generates a number of charts of your progress in an Excel file.
+Note: Don't edit, rename or move this file.

 By default these files will be placed in your Documents folder.
 Since this app will create a lot of files if you use it for a while you may wish to create a separate folder for the files and tell the app to place them there.

 Statistics